Tulus (singer): Overseas performances

 Tulus has performed six solo concerts, titled Tulus: An Introduction (2011), Tulus: Beyond Sincere (2012), Tulus: Diorama Concert (2013), Tulus: Gajah Concert Bandung (2014), Tulus: Gajah Concert Jakarta (2014), Tulus: Gajah Concert Yogyakarta (2015).
 He has also performed at Java Jazz, Java Soundsfair, Bali Live Jazz Festival, Soulnation, and at Sounds of Indonesia in Hamburg, Germany.

 In October 2014, Tulus performed at the Anugerah Planet Muzik award ceremony in Singapore that was broadcast live in Malaysia and Indonesia.
 Tulus also won the "Best New Male Artist" award.

-In May 2015, Tulus represented Indonesia at the Asia Pacific Festival and International Music Conference of Music Matters 2015, held in Singapore.
-During this festival, Tulus performed twice for the conference attendees.
+In May 2015, Tulus represented Indonesia at the Asia Pacific Festival and International Music Conference of Music Matters 2015 in Singapore.
+He performed twice for the conference attendees during the festival.
 In September 2015, he was invited to perform at Soundsekerta 2015.
 This event was created by Indonesian students community in Melbourne, Australia.
 Tulus was invited to perform at the Hamazo 10th Festival in Hamamatsu, Japan in October 2015.
 That same month, he appeared at Macquarie University Auditorium, Sydney.
 This event was created by the local Indonesian student community.